 First, capture your world; then, change it.
-That is the guiding principle of Critical Exposure, which empowers underserved DC youth through photography, writing, and advocacy.
-In a series of workshops, 130 students learn the fundamentals of digital photography: composition, framing, lighting, and perspective.
-Then they put their training to work, using cameras and the written word to document the issues that matter most to them: youth unemployment, the school-to-prison pipeline, teen pregnancy, and the lack of nutritious food in schools.
-Public exhibits inform and engage the community as do meetings with legislators, public hearings, and press conferences.
-Engaging youth in the policy-making process not only teaches civic engagement and leadership, but also forges connections between those who make policy and those who profoundly feel its day-to-day effects.
+That is the guiding principle of Critical Exposure, which empowers underserved DC youth through photography, writing, and community organizing.
+In semester- and year-long programs, 130 students learn the fundamentals of photography and then use their training to document the issues – the school-to-prison pipeline, school culture, relevant curricula – and work to convince decision-makers to implement solutions.
+Public exhibits inform and engage the community, while youth-led campaigns, public hearings, and meetings with legislators teach civic engagement and forge connections between those who make policy and those who profoundly feel its day-to-day effects.
 Visits from professional photographers also encourage students to see photography as a career – and a life-long outlet for self-expression.
-The union between art and advocacy creates a sense of empowerment that is otherwise in very short supply for these kids.
+The union between art and policy creates a sense of empowerment that is otherwise in short supply for these young people.
 You can be part of the picture.

 Headquarters: DC-Ward 1

 Where They Operate: DC-Ward 1; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17); Young adult (18-24)